float3/float3.github.io/content/notes/restaurants.md

 good vegan dim sum, much too expensive, not worth \
 I didn't wanna include the last 2; I wouldn't go there again, because there are better options with lower prices but I decided to Document them anyways.

+# Denmark

+## Copenhagen

+### ferment
+55°40'43.2"N 12°34'10.1"E \
+Studiestræde 18, 1455 København, Dänemark

+the menu is different time everytime I visit, good kimchi, good ramen ask the owner about the story of how the kimchi started over 8 years ago (2023)